jbearer/blimp/README.md

 A pure `bl:mp` library which implements some useful convenience features.

 * [system](system/README.md)
 A plugin library that implements some `bl:mp` primitives that are not part of the core language specification, but which are necessary to write real-world programs, such as I/O functions and interfaces to system libraries.
-This sub-project builds a `bl:mp` extension which can be loaded into the [interpreter](blimp/README.md).
+This sub-project builds `bl:mp` extensions which can be loaded into the [interpreter](blimp/README.md).

 * [blimp](blimp/README.md)
 A complete `bl:mp` interpreter.
 This sub-project builds a standalone executable which links to [`libblimp`](core/README.md) and uses it to drive an interpreter.